COVID-19 coronavirus: how CARE is helping

-Similarly, there’s a real risk COVID-19 could spread in refugee camps where people are already living in close quarters without the means to practice good hygiene.
-Syrian and Rohingya people, for example, have already endured so much without this added threat to their lives.
+We have seen what happens when COVID-19 spreads through refugee camps where people are already living in close quarters without the means to practice good hygiene.
+Refugees from Myanmar, Syria, Ukraine and all over the world have already endured so much without this added threat to their lives.

 What is CARE doing?

 CARE continues to play a central role in combating the spread of the pandemic, undertaking the largest emergency response in our 75-year history.
 Right now, we are supporting the governments of 39 countries to get their vaccine rollouts running smoothly, and have so far contributed to the vaccination of 146 million people, including in some of the world’s most challenging environments.

 All around the world we are tackling barriers which prevent vaccination, from misinformation to logistical gaps.
 And working closely with local partners and governments, we continue to deliver community outreach and education, staff training and safety measures and delivery of emergency supplies.